bihealth/cubit_docker/README.md

 The description here is for `centos7` but it should work for `ubuntu14.04` and `debian8` as well.

 First, edit `centos7/data/Dockerfile` and `centos7/system/Dockerfile` and replace the UID 5005 and GID 5000 by your local UID and GID.
+Also, update the lines defining `http_proxy` and `https_proxy` to reflect the proxy settings in your organization or remove these lines if you do not need a proxy for HTTP(S).

 Then, execute the following: